OSPREY PHOTOGRAPHY FROM A BOAT

 Once the birds have decided to go for a fish, everything happens fast.
 Make sure you are prepared and ready.
 Observe the birds closely as they approach and have your camera ready.
 The more alert you are, the better your pictures will be.

 Time: Departure in the early morning, the safari takes 2-3 hours

 Meeting point: Torshälla (Södermanland): exact location will be announced when booking.

 Accessibility: This safari is accessible to everyone, only limited walking is necessary.
 You just have to be able to get into the boat.
 A big telephoto lens is a must for photographers.
 This safari is also suitable for non-photographers.
 In that case, bring binoculars.

 Price: 1850 SEK per person (with a booking for 2 or more participants) – 2220 SEK for a single booking: the price includes boat trip, use of a life vest, hot drinks, snacks and guiding in English by a local nature photographer.
 Max 3 participants.

 To bring along: I recommend suitable clothing (layers), appropriate shoes, camera gear (a 300-500 mm lens is recommended), camera instruction manual, raincoat, insect repellent, bottle of water and in case of warm and sunny weather headgear and sunscreen.
 Don’t forget your patience.

 Booking: Contact me via e-mail firstname.lastname@example.org or by phone +46 (0)70 230 68 70

-This activity takes place in the wild, meaning that although you will be visiting the location where these animals live, guided by a local nature photographer, no guarantees can be given as to what you will get to see or photograph.
+This activity takes place in the wild, meaning that although you will be visiting the location where these animals live, breed and hunt, guided by a local nature photographer, no guarantees can be given as to what you will get to see or photograph.